There is a lot of scaremongering when it comes to raw feeding, some of which I would like to address first.

 - Chronic (food) allergies and infections reduce and/or disappear

-- Improved energy and more focussed without being hyper
+- Improved energy and more focused without being hyper

-And in my case looking forward to meal times.
+And in case of our dogs, looking forward to meal times.

-I have asked this pet owner’s permission to share her post showing the transformation in her dog in just 2 weeks of raw feeding
+I have asked these pet owners permission to share their posts showing the transformation in their dogs since switching to raw feeding

 Y’all i was gonna wait until we were a month into the raw feeding but i couldn’t.
 We have struggled with Elvis’ skin for a year.
 Tons of vet visits, tons of money spent and $80 bags of limited ingredient dog foods.
 TWO weeks on raw and look at his skin and ears😍 We have added kifer daily and also Yucca Intensive as recommended by others on this site.
 I am so pleased and so excited for Elvis.
 He had finally stopped itching and his hair is coming back!
 Thanks to everyone who helped me in starting this process!
 We will NEVER go back!